hantsy/quarkus-sandbox/README.md

 quarkus.swagger-ui.always-include=true
 ```

-> Unfortunately, the CommentResource is not included in the generated OpenAPI schema, maybe it is an issues of subresource support in Microprofile OpenAPI spec.
+> Unfortunately, the CommentResource is not included in the generated OpenAPI schema, maybe it is an issues of subresource support in Microprofile OpenAPI spec,  see [Quarkus issue#3918](https://github.com/quarkusio/quarkus/issues/3918).